khaled-Ramdan/MP-assemblyProject/README.md

 ### single mode
-there is a single palyer palys against computer the player Enters his name and start the game the paddle is moved using buttons "E-S" on the keyboard
+there is a single palyer palys against computer the player Enters his name and start the game the paddle is moved using buttons "W-S" on the keyboard
 ### multi mode
 There are two payers plays agianst each others
 Each player Enter his name and start the game